I hear this question a lot: “Do I raise or return this error in Python?”

 in Python, you’re giving back a value.
 A function returns to the location it was called from.

-For example, if your Python code is interacting with other components that do not handle exception classes, you may want to return a message instead.
-Here’s an example using a try
+For example, if your Python code is interacting with other components that do not handle exception classes, or if the “error” is a valid, expected outcome of the function’s logic, you may want to return a message or a specific error object.

 try: